1-5-626. Fees for notarial acts -- collection of fees. (1) A notary public may charge a fee not to exceed $10 for each notarial act:

-(a) the notary public explains to the person requesting the notarial act that:
+(b) The notary public shall explain to the person requesting the notarial act that:

-(ii) the fee is an amount not determined by law; and
+(ii) the fee is an amount not determined by law.

-(iii) the person requesting the notarial act agrees in advance on the amount of the additional fee; or
+(c) The person requesting the notarial act must agree in advance on the amount of the additional fee.

-(b) the fee charged is equal to or less than the standard mileage rates allowed by the internal revenue service.
+(d) A fee charged for travel must be equal to or less than the standard mileage rates allowed by the internal revenue service.

 (3) A notary public may also charge a fee to recover the actual cost of providing a copy of a journal entry or audiovisual recording of a notarial act performed using communication technology.

 (4) If a notary public charges fees under this section for performing notarial acts, the notary public shall display in English a list of the fees the notary public will charge.